THE ΤΕΛΟΣ SOCIETY speaks to Aristides Logothetis, Executive Director of ARCAthens

 It became clear to ARCAthens that the opportunity was for a cross-cultural mentoring program that addressed these two polarities of need.

-GK: Post-lockdown, in the midst of a societal crisis in the USA, in a state of pre-election limbo, may you put real setbacks and challenges to the side for a minute?
+GK: Post-lockdown, in the midst of a societal crisis in the USA, and in a state of pre-election limbo, may I ask you to put real setbacks and challenges to the side for a minute?
 May you guide a contemplative journey on the potential opportunities arising for ARCAthens through the recent developments?
 How does your program organically evolve and stays relevant in the grand landscape of the arts?

 AL: ARCAthens believes that the free flow of information, especially through the network of artist residencies, is essential to healthy societies and universal discourse.
 We see growing threats to this in how our governments respond to stress, the controls and manipulation placed within social media, or the intrinsic amorality of artificial intelligence.
 We also believe in the innovation and freethinking of artists to find ways to connect with each other, to their audiences, and so we continue to support creative platforms for our innovative art makers.